How to fix a running toilet

 Final thoughts on how to fix a running toilet

 A running toilet shouldn’t be ignored for too long.
-It is usually an easy fix that you can do own your own with minimal tools and a few step by step instructions.
-If none of these are your issue, you may need to bring in a professional plumber to help you with further identifying the issue.
+It is usually an easy fix that you can do on your own with minimal tools and a few step-by-step instructions.
+If none of these is your issue, you may need to bring in a professional plumber to help you with further identifying the issue.

 - How to improve your toilet flushing power